lyteword/chspurgeon-tod/volume-7/psalm-144.md

 d) He is in process of preparation for the heavenly world.

-4\.What shall man be when he is admitted into heaven?
+4\.
+What shall man be when he is admitted into heaven?

 a) Free from sin and sorrow.